Landscape Design Element: Hierarchy

 The wider bluestone walk leads to the front door while the 2′ x 2′ stepping stone path leads on to a secondary entry.

-More detailed and ornate elements will draw more attention to the areas we want to highlight.
-This can be done using a more elaborate material, or a more detailed pattern in a paving surface, or a contrasting texture in the leaves of the plants around an entry.
+More detailed and ornate elements will draw attention to the areas we want to highlight.
+You can do this by using a more elaborate material in a paving surface, or with plants of different textures around an entry.
 This enhanced level of detail will help draw the eye and direct the user to the featured area.
 Often the more ornamental “specimen” type plants will be placed in a key location and more “common” plants will be used elsewhere to reinforce the hierarchy.

 Hierarchy - Asphalt-Bluestone Walkway